tiprankstipranks

 Downgrades in our credit ratings could increase our borrowing costs or reduce our access to funding sources in the credit and capital markets.

 We are currently assigned corporate credit ratings from Moody's and S&P based on their evaluation of our creditworthiness.
 As of the date of this filing, our debt ratings remain investment grade, but there can be no assurance we will not be downgraded or that any of our ratings will remain investment grade in the future.
-If our credit ratings are downgraded or other negative action is taken, we could be required, among other things, to pay additional interest on certain of our senior notes.
-Credit rating reductions by one or more rating agencies could also adversely affect our access to funding sources, the cost and other terms of obtaining funding as well as our overall financial condition, operating results and cash flow.
+If our credit ratings are downgraded or other negative action is taken, by one or more rating agencies, this could adversely affect our access to funding sources, the cost and other terms of obtaining funding as well as our overall financial condition, operating results and cash flow.

 Debt & Financing - Risk 2

-We are subject to risks inherent to investment (including co-investment) and real estate investment banking activities.
+We are subject to risks inherent to investment and real estate investment banking activities.

-An important part of our business strategy includes investing in (i) real estate, both individually and along with our investment management clients, and (ii) proptech funds and early to mid-stage proptech companies.
-As of December 31, 2023, we have unfunded commitment obligations of up to $354.6 million to fund future investments across our investment strategies.
+One component of our business strategy includes investing in (i) real estate, both individually and along with our investment management clients, and (ii) proptech funds and early to mid-stage proptech companies.
+As of December 31, 2025, we have unfunded commitment obligations of up to $210.8 million to fund future investments across our investment strategies.
 To remain competitive with well-capitalized financial services firms, we may also use our capital to acquire properties before the related investment management funds have been established or investment commitments have been received from third-party clients.
 Certain service lines we operate have the acquisition, development, management and sale of real estate and proptech investments as part of their strategy.
-Investing in any of these types of situations exposes us to several risks: - We may lose some or all the capital we invest if the investments underperform. ?For real estate investments, underperformance may result from many factors outside of our control, including the general reduction in asset values within a particular geography or asset class. ?For proptech investments, the concepts and strategic plans underpinning the value of the fund or entity may not be realized or could be poorly executed.
-In addition, the fund or entity may be negatively impacted by risks to which they are exposed (some of which we are also exposed to and are discussed elsewhere in this Item). - We will have fluctuations in earnings and cash flow as we recognize gains or losses, and receive cash upon the disposition of investments, the timing of which may be geared toward the benefit of our clients. - We hold many of our investments in subsidiaries with limited liability; however, in certain circumstances, it is possible this limited exposure may be expanded in the future based on, among other things, changes in applicable laws.
-To the extent this occurs, our liability could exceed the amount we have invested. - We make investments in many countries, and this presents tax, political/legislative, currency, and other risks as described elsewhere in this Item.
+Investing in any of these types of situations exposes us to several risks: - We may lose some or all of the capital we invest if the investments underperform. ?For real estate investments, underperformance may result from many factors outside of our control, including the general reduction in asset values within a particular geography or asset class. ?For proptech investments, the concepts and strategic plans underpinning the value of the fund or entity may not be realized or could be poorly executed.
+In addition, the fund or entity may be negatively impacted by risks to which they are exposed (some of which we are also exposed to and are discussed elsewhere in this Item). - We will have fluctuations in earnings and cash flow as we recognize gains or losses, and receive cash upon the disposition of investments, the timing of which may be geared toward the benefit of our clients.
 In certain situations, we raise funds from outside investors where we are the sponsor of real estate investments, developments, or projects.
 To the extent we return less than the investors' original investments because the investments, developments, or projects have underperformed relative to expectations, the investors could attempt to recoup the full amount of their investments under securities law theories such as lack of adequate disclosure when funds were initially raised.
-Sponsoring funds into which retail investors can invest, such as the investment funds sponsored by LaSalle, may increase this risk.
+Sponsoring funds into which retail investors can invest, such as the investment funds sponsored by Investment Management, may increase this risk.

 Debt & Financing - Risk 3